 This characteristic is found in all the Arabic alphabet letters except for the seven letters associated with “tafkhim” (thickening).
 Softening can also be described as a thinning that affects the letter, preventing the mouth from being filled with its echo.

-The Letters of Tarqeeq With Examples
+The Examples of the Letters of Tarqeeq

 Examples of Ayahs with Fully Softened Letters: